 For grades K-2.
 An activity book created by CMTS, focusing on Mark Twain’s biography and his legacy in Elmira.

-Students from local schools are encouraged to submit their creative stories inspired by the Quarry Farm Parlor fireplace tiles to the Center for Mark Twain Studies.
+2nd to 6th grade students from local schools are encouraged to submit their creative stories inspired by the Quarry Farm Parlor fireplace tiles to the Center for Mark Twain Studies.
 A “local school” is defined as being no more than 25 miles away from Quarry Farm.
 The deadline for the stories is March 1,2018.
 Three winners from three different schools will be chosen by the CMTS Staff .
 Winners will be given a personal tour inside of Quarry Farm and will be able to read their story right next to the Quarry Farm Parlor Fireplace.
 Winners will also be able to bring their class and or entire grade (depending on overall size).
 The tour of Quarry Farm will conclude with Mark Twain’s favorite dessert: gingerbread, vanilla ice cream and lemonade!
 For the writing prompt and more information about the contest, click on the link above.

-All Elmira College students are encouraged to upload digital files of artwork they have created that portrays Mark Twain, Mark Twain in Elmira or some aspect of Mark Twain’s literature.
+Elmira College students are encouraged to upload digital files of artwork they have created that portrays Mark Twain, Mark Twain in Elmira or some aspect of Mark Twain’s literature.
 The deadline is March 30, 2018.
 Up to $350 in prize money will be distributed among winning entries.
 Winning entries will be featured in publications of Elmira College and the Center for Mark Twain Studies.
 This site also includes a gallery of present and past submissions.

 Important Educational Websites for Use in the Classroom

 Mark Twain Project Online – University of California, Berkeley